Defence Strategic Communications Conference

 Industry Partners

-At a time of heightened global security threats and geopolitical shifts that threaten the foundations of the international order, this conference will explore the defence and security narratives that will define the next few years: narratives about sovereignty and interdependence, resilience and cooperation, security and sustainability.
+At a time of heightened global security threats and geopolitical shifts that threaten the foundations of the international order, this conference explored the defence and security narratives that will define the next few years: narratives about sovereignty and interdependence, resilience and cooperation, security and sustainability.
 Can what Mark Carney referred to at Davos as the ‘middle powers’ act as stabilisers in a fragmenting world?
 Through collaboration and cohesion can they bridge the divides, provide calm diplomacy, and shape a more inclusive and rules-based order?

 Registration/tea and coffee/networking